conneroisu/Auto-GPT-Obsidian/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Use Cases
+Ask Autogpt to create flashcards for studying automatically.
 ## Contribution
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.